-Since 2013, the ESA Foundation has supported Extra Life, a 24-hour video game marathon and fundraiser that has raised over $20 million for medical research and treatment at Children’s Miracle Network (CMN) Hospitals across North America.
-This year, ESA Foundation will continue to offer the ESA Foundation Extra Life Challenge, which awards grants to the top two participating CMN Hospitals based on their fundraising totals.
+Extra Life is a 24-hour video game marathon and fundraiser that has raised over $20 million for medical research and treatment at Children’s Miracle Network (CMN) Hospitals across North America.
+The ESA Foundation Extra Life Challenge awards grants to the top two participating CMN Hospitals based on their fundraising totals.
 Last year, the challenge helped raise more than $8 million.